Your frequently asked questions

 Google Business Profile

-Google updates can occur at any time and are visible in Google search, on Maps and in other services of Google Business Profile.
-You can review these changes and ensure the accuracy of the information provided to your customers.
-Each type of update is associated with a color in the listing editor.
-Thus, you can choose to accept, reject or modify Google updates: on individual listings or on multiple listings, in the mobile app and perform bulk imports.
-Learn more : best practices related to local listings Google Business Profile
+Google updates can occur à at any time and are visible in Google search, on Maps and in d’other services of Google Business Profile.
+You can review these changes and ensure l’accuracy of the information provided à your customers.
+Each type of update is associé à a color in l’éeditor.
+Thus, you can choose d’to accept, reject or modify the updates à Google: on an individual listing or on multiple listings, in l’mobile app and réperform bulk imports.
+Learn more : best practices liés related to local Google Business Profile listings

-Here's how to remove duplicate locations from your Google Business Profile and how to report them from Google Maps: From your Google Business Profile: The “Duplicate location” indication is mentioned when the location you want to add already exists in your account.
-If “Permission required” is displayed, you need to request ownership of the relevant listing.
-Steps to follow to delete a local listing:
+Here is how procéder to remove duplicate points of sale in your Google Business Profile account and how to signal them à from Google Maps: From your Google Business Profile account: L’indication “Duplicate establishment” is mentioned when the listing you wish to add already exists in your account.
+If the “Authorization required” notice appears you must request ownership of the relevant listing.
+Steps to follow for deleting a local listing:

 - In “Account summary”, click on “Duplicate establishments”